agroGandhi/Mac-Restoration-Guide/README.md

 # Badman
-Take some time to reflect on how much of a badman you are, no motherfucking virus is guna stop this honey.
+Take some time to reflect on how much of a badman you are 🦑, no motherfucking virus is guna stop this honey.
-Hold tight for silky smooth
+Hold tight for silky smooth 🤞

 ![badman](images/badman.png)

 Hope this helps!
+Andy